Brotronics/AmpWings/README.md

 ### Current

-The current sensor emits 36.6mV per Amp over the C pad.
+For the 90A variant, you can measure 36.6mV per Amp over the C pad.

+For the 180A variant, measure 18.3mV per Amp.

 ## Usage